lornebb/LABB_MS2/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits
+Chris Palmer - helped with JavaScript and API integration troubleshooting.
 Credit - FREEPIK via FlatIcon.com for icons in wireframes Wireframes made in Adobe XD